 sudo mkdir /media/data

-I will then add the USB mount to the automatic fstab file so that it will mount automatically at boot.
-I've formatted mine as FAT32 since I will be sharing this USB stick with a Windows laptop and FAT32 is natively supported by both Windows and Linux.
+I will then add the USB mount to the automatic fstab file to mount automatically at boot.
+I've formatted mine as FAT32 since I will be sharing this USB stick with a Windows laptop, and FAT32 is natively supported by both Windows and Linux.
 I could have used exFat, but eh.
 Old skool.
 You can use whatever filesystem you choose here.
-If you are not connecting the external storage to Windows then EXT4 may be a better option for you.
+If you are not connecting the external storage to Windows, EXT4 may be a better option.

 id www-data